 I was born and raised in England where I attended school until the age of 17, when my family relocated to Fayetteville, Tennessee.
 I came to Chattanooga for college not knowing that this incredible city would become my home.
 I acquired my BA Fine Art Photography and Media Arts from UTC and spend much of my free time with my camera.
 I love swimming and have enjoyed it both in and out of the water.
 I have swam competitively, have lifeguard training, and have taught private swimming lessons to children.
 I cherish my family, friends, and students who challenge me to be the best person I can be.

 I have always been passionate about education.
 Upon relocating I was 1 year short of my A Level certificates.
 I worked with my teachers to continue this program whilst attending American High school, mailing my work back for assessment.
 My father always told me that your education is the one thing that cannot be taken from you, a lesson that I have made a career of.

 The classroom is a working community that requires contribution from everyone – the principal, the faculty, the students and parents – in order to maintain a positive atmosphere.To develop a respectful and collaborative learning experience between student and community, the classroom should integrate learning across all disciplines.

-I aspire to provide space for students to develop skills that not only provide the tools necessary to work in a technologically dependent world, but that encourage problem-solvers who are eager to explore the world through a creative lens.
+I aspire to provide space for students to develop skills necessary to work in a technologically dependent world, and problem-solvers who are eager to explore the world through a creative lens.